 - Unprotected sexual activity i.e intercourse without using a condom.

 - Having multiple sexual partners or having intercourse with a person who has multiple sexual partners.

-- Onset of sexual activity before the age of 25 years.
+- The onset of sexual activity before the age of 25 years.

 - A history of sexual abuse

 - Any history of Gynaecological interventional procedure for eg. Endometrial biopsy, IUCD insertion, Hysteroscopy etc.

 - Vaginal douching has been paradoxically associated with the development of a vaginal infection as it alters the normal vaginal balance of useful versus harmful bacteria.
 However, some studies have failed to demonstrate a clear association between the two.

 - Apart from these, certain genetic factors have been studied which are found to predispose to pelvic infection.

 - Any decrease in generalized body immunity may also cause a flare-up of an underlying infection for eg – in prolonged illness, HIV infection or any immune-compromised state such as pregnancy.